 This multipurpose rashguard works for just about anything, from BJJ to lifting weights.
 You could even go surfing in it.
 The lightweight design means it is very comfortable while providing maximum compression at the same time, which improves blood flow to the muscles.
 There’s a unique feature of honeycomb material under the arms and back for increased durability.
 Antifungal and antibacterial properties mean your skin is going to stay completely safe from potential infections.
 Oh, and the price is more than affordable!
 As an added bonus, it is another IBJJF-approved rashguard that comes ranked.

 As far as old-school brands that are still going hard, Bad Boy is right up there with the likes of Fuji.
 The Sphere Rashguard is a short-sleeve rashguard that’s right up there with the best BJJ rashguards of all times.
 It actually has one of the best designs in grappling.

 While it is not an IBJJF-approved rashguard, it is a great one to own for No-Gi training or competition under different rules.
 The Sphere comes in blue color with white and black patterns and the Bad Boy logo.
 This rashguard is never going to roll up during training, thanks to the rubber grip it has on the bottom seam.
 It features stay-cool mesh on the back responsible for comfort and breathability.
 There are also ergonomic compression panels for improving blood flow.
 The material is 10 % Spandex and 90 % polyester.
 Key traits are reflective surfaces, meaning you can bike or run with it as well as a grapple.

 There’s no argument that the Gladiator 3.0 has one of the best designs ever!
 The rashguard comes in three variations: black & white, red, and full black, all featuring the same design.
 The graphics cover the rashguard entirely and are resistant to any sort of peeling or fading.
 The inevitable compression and moisture-wicking technologies are there, as is a rubber waistband to keep it in place.
 Seams are reinforced with double flatlock stitching.
-Quick dry technology helps you regulate body temperature and stay increase comfort.
+Quick-dry technology helps you regulate body temperature and stay increased comfortably.